Billy Casper: Early life

 Casper was born in San Diego, California.
 He grew up in Chula Vista, California.
 His father started him in golf at age five.
 Casper caddied during his youth at San Diego Country Club to earn money for golf.

 Amateur career

-Casper spent one semester at the University of Notre Dame on a golf scholarship, after graduating from high school.
+Casper spent one semester at the University of Notre Dame on a golf scholarship, after graduating from Chula Vista High School.
 He returned to San Diego to marry his wife Shirley in 1952.
 Casper competed frequently as an amateur against fellow San Diegan Gene Littler.
 After graduating from Notre Dame, he turned professional in 1954.